 Since Hurricane Ike in 2008, Galveston County has been the recipient of a multitude of grant funds to assist with disaster recovery.
 The county continues to use grant monies to restore beaches and dunes, remediate and improve infrastructure, restore county facilities and repair, rebuild and elevate homes.

-The chart below shows the revenues and expenditures per capita excluding the grant funds for the period including fiscal year 2013 through 2017.
+The chart below shows the revenues and expenditures per capita, excluding the grant funds, for the period including fiscal years 2014 through 2018.
 Population data was provided by the U.S. Census Bureau.

-Please view Galveston County's Finance Summary for FY2017 in addition to the information provided below.
+Please view Galveston County's Finance Summary for FY2018 in addition to the information provided below.